labilezhu/istio-insider-en/docs/source/ch2-envoy/connection-life/connection-life-race.md

 >
 > As noted in #2715, a retry (at Envoy level or application level) is preferred approach, #2715 (comment).
 Regardless of POST or GET, the status code 503 has a retry-able semantics defined in RFC 7231.
 >
-> 但最后，是用 connection re-use delay timer 的方法去实现：
+> But in the end, it's the connection re-use delay timer that does it:
 >
 > All well behaving HTTP/1.1 servers indicate they are going to close the connection if they are going to immediately close it (Envoy does this).
 As I have said over and over again here and in the linked issues, this is well known timing issue with HTTP/1.1.
 >